krylosov-aa/context-async-sqlalchemy/docs_sources/docs/getting_started.md

 ## Examples

-The repository includes an example integration with FastAPI, which describes numerous workflows.
+The repository includes an example integration with FastAPI, demonstrating various workflows:
 [FastAPI example](https://github.com/krylosov-aa/context-async-sqlalchemy/tree/main/examples/fastapi_example/routes)

-It also includes two types of test setups you can use in your projects.
+It also contains two types of test setups that you can use in your own projects.

-All library tests are in the examples, as we want to test not in the abstract but in the context of a real asynchronous web application.
+All library tests are included within the examples - because we aim to test the functionality not in isolation, but in the context of a real asynchronous web application.
 [FastAPI tests example](https://github.com/krylosov-aa/context-async-sqlalchemy/tree/main/examples/fastapi_example/tests)